Class of 2018 reflects ethos of service & entrepreneurship

 The top intended majors include are business, biology, psychology, finance, media arts & entertainment, marketing, journalism, exercise science and entrepreneurship.

 Demographically diverse.
 Sixty-one percent of the class is female, and ethnic diversity tops 17 percent.
-The university continues to see increased interest from applicants who identify as Jewish following the growth of Elon Hillel and a Jewish Studies program, both of which have led to national accolades from Reformed Judaism magazine.
+The university continues to see increased interest from applicants who identify as Jewish following the growth of Elon Hillel and a Jewish Studies program, both of which have led to national accolades from Reform Judaism magazine.

 Three students in the Class of 2018 come to Elon from Puerto Rico.
 Six percent of the class claims an international background.